mk12/aes/README.md

 Your best bet is OpenSSL:

 	$ openssl aes-256-cbc -base64 -in secrets -out secrets.aes

 Use a strong [passphrase][pass] and then copy the contents of the file to your clipboard.
-Fire up [AES Decryption][aes], paste in the ciphertext, enter the passhrase, and click the decrypt button.
+Fire up [AES Decryption][aes], paste in the ciphertext, enter the passphrase, and click the decrypt button.

 [pass]: http://passphra.se
 [aes]: http://mitchellkember.com/aes/